Coronavirus and Employment Laws

 Since the spread of COVID-19 has surged over recent weeks, there have been widespread effects throughout the country.

-In response to the coronavirus outbreak, on March 18, 2020 President Trump signed the “Families First Coronavirus Response Act” providing American workers with paid sick leave and free coronavirus testing, expanding food assistance and unemployment benefits, and requiring employers to provide additional protections for health care workers.
-The law goes into effect on April 2, 2020.
+In response to the coronavirus outbreak, on March 18, 2020 President Trump signed the “Families First Coronavirus Response Act” (FFCRA)providing American workers with paid sick leave and free coronavirus testing, expanding food assistance and unemployment benefits, and requiring employers to provide additional protections for health care workers.

 - Two weeks (up to 80 hours) of paid sick leave at the employee’s regular rate of pay where the employee is unable to work because the employee is quarantined (pursuant to Federal, State, or local government order or advice of a health care provider), and/or experiencing COVID-19 symptoms and seeking a medical diagnosis; or